rajinder-yadav/gazeall/README.md

 ### Wait first and run command on change

+Usually Gazeall will execute the command immediately.
+However you can force it to wait for changes before executing the command.
+This might come is handy at odd times.

-This command is only be execute after changes are detected.
+Below command is only executed after changes are detected when the "--wait" flag is used.

 ```sh
 npx gazeall --wait --run "node src/main.js"